 of Time Award in 2009 for his work on scalable loss-resilient multicast, the IEEE

-ICDE Best Paper Award in 2004 for his work on sensor databases, and a National Science Foundation CAREER Award.
+work on networked sensor databases, and a National Science Foundation CAREER Award.